Institute for Dialogue and Social Justice

 These initiatives reflect the strengths and contributions of SDSU faculty and students as well as established collaborations between the university and community organizations.

-The Institute will support ways to redress direct and indirect forms of injustice and inequity and become a beacon in the San Diego region for sustainable change for underrepresented and vulnerable communities.
+The Institute supports ways to redress direct and indirect forms of injustice and inequity and is a beacon in the San Diego region for sustainable change for underrepresented and vulnerable communities.